mediachain/mediachain-indexer/README.md

 ### Query Relevance

-Search relevance between queries and images is the second major component of the Mediachain image search.
+Search relevance, computed as relevance between queries and images, is the second major component of the Mediachain image search.
 The query relevance models are state of the art models trained to learn multi-modality visual and textual representations of semantic similarity.
 These models are able to learn the visual meaning of images directly from their raw pixels.

-### Balancing aesthetics and relevance using supervised re-ranking
+### Balancing aesthetics and relevance via supervised re-ranking

 The third major consideration of a high aesthetics image search is achieving the optimal blend of relevance to the query, and a general sense of image aesthetics quality.
 The degree to which each of these factors affect the final ranking not only depends on the general behavior of the models, but is also highly query-dependent.